amey1302/TroopTrainingSimulation/README.md

 Others have to wait outside the barracks.
 Barracks can have a mix of troopers, e.g., 5 Archers and 5 Barbarians, or 4 Archers and 6 Barbarians, or 10 Archers, or 10 Barbarians.
 Army Camp
-The army camp is where troops assemble after training.
+The army camp is where troops assemble after train.

 Scenario 1
-Simulate the training and train barbarians and/or archers.
+Simulate the train and train barbarians and/or archers.
 As a gamer:

 You should be able to input the number of barbarians and/or archers you would like to train.
-You should be able to see how many troops are trained and available in the troop camp after training completes.# Troop Simulation Game
+You should be able to see how many troops are trained and available in the troop camp after train completes.# Troop Simulation Game

 ## Overview